Tazuddin26/assignment-11-client/README.md

+<h2>Volunteer Project:</h2>
+The Volunteer Website is a dedicated platform designed to connect individuals with meaningful volunteer opportunities.
+Whether you're passionate about environmental conservation, education, healthcare, or community development, this website makes it easy to find and join causes that align with your interests and skills.
+The platform also supports organizations by helping them recruit and manage volunteers effectively.

 Live Site : https://assignment-11-client-sid-68c66.web.app/

 Features :

-User Friendly
+1. User Friendly
-Easy to open an Account by using Gmail
+2. Easy to open an Account by using Gmail
-Private Routes
+3. Private Routes
-Personal Data Creation
+4. Personal Data Creation
-Update Data
+5. Update Data
-Delete Data
+6. Delete Data
-CRUD operation
+7. CRUD operation
-Dynamic Title
+8. Dynamic Title
-All Device Responsive
+9. All Device Responsive
-A user can see all data
+10. A user can see all data
-A user can apply for volunteer post
+11. A user can apply for volunteer post

-Resources:
+<h2>Technology Used:</h2>

-React Router
+1. React Router
-React Tooltip
+2. React Tooltip
-React-Hot-Toast
+3. React-Hot-Toast
-React Hook Form
+4. React Hook Form
-React Router Dom
+5. React Router Dom
-TailwindCSS Buttons
+6. TailwindCSS Buttons
-Mamba UI - Components
+7. Mamba UI - Components
-React-Hot-Toast
+8. React-Hot-Toast
-React-Spinner
+9. React-Spinner
-React-Icons
+10. React-Icons
-Daisy UI
+11. Daisy UI
-TailwindCSS
+12. TailwindCSS